-Pesky parasites pose a threat to our pets, our kids and even ourselves.
-While most are tiny and often out of sight, these nasty critters can wreak havoc on your pet’s health and, if left untreated, can cause life-threatening illnesses.
-Learn the signs to watch out for and how to protect your cat or dog from these critters.
+Although parasites in dogs and cats are tiny and most often out of sight, these nasty critters can wreak havoc on your pet’s health and, if left untreated, can cause life-threatening illnesses.
+Learn the signs and symptoms to watch out for and how to protect your cat or dog from these critters.

+A parasite is a living organism that uses a host – such as your dog, cat or even you – for survival.
 There are many types of parasites to watch out for in Australia.
-Here are the most common ones to protect your pet from.
+Here are the most common ones and how to protect your pet from them.

 Fleas